TrueLayer/truelayer-client-javascript/src/v1/README.md

 <a name="new_AuthAPIClient_new"></a>

 ### new AuthAPIClient()
-This class is responsible for performing the authentication steps
+Class is responsible for performing authentication with TrueLayer

 <a name="new_AuthAPIClient_new"></a>